Derby child sex abuse ring

 The Derby child sex abuse ring was a group of men who sexually abused up to a hundred girls in Derby, England.
 In 2010, after an undercover investigation by Derbyshire police, members of the ring were charged with 75 offences relating to 26 girls.
 Nine of the 13 accused were convicted of grooming and raping girls between 12 and 18 years old.
 The attacks provoked fierce discussion about race and sexual exploitation.

 Ring leaders

 The thirteen men lived throughout Derby and the police believed they met through a shared attraction for young girls.
 The leaders were Abid Mohammed Saddique and Mohammed Romaan Liaqat, both married men with young children.
 They would cruise around the streets of Derby targeting young girls.
 CCTV footage showed the gang leaders making repeated efforts to entice a pair of girls standing by the side of the road into their car.
 The police later discovered vodka and plastic cups under the car seats.
-Saddique was accused of having sexual activity with a 12-year-old in Darley Park, and Liaqat had sex with a 14-year-old in their vehicle.
+Saddique was accused of sexually assaulting a 12-year-old in Darley Park, and Liaqat raped a 14-year-old in their vehicle.